realtechsupport/return-to-bali/README.md

 Generate an STT key (optional)

 While there are multiple providers of Speech to Text services, the most effective offering with the widest range of languages is at this moment provided by Google.
 If you want to make use of the text from video extraction you should obtain an access key to the Google Speech API.
-Creation of this key is free of charge and you can use it in this software at no cost as AIE operates within free limits of the API.
+Creation of this key is free of charge and you can use it in this software at no cost as this project operates within free limits of the API.
 However, you do require a google account in order to create the key.
 If that is not palatable, skip the section that makes use of the Speech API.

 Instructions to generate a key: